betadots/workshop-demo-app/README.md

 # Workshop Demo App

-This applicatoin is used by the example42 [Ruby for Puppet training](https://example42.com/training/).
+This applicatoin is used by the betadots [Ruby for Puppet training](https://betadots.de/).
 Within this dummy application we demo an application which can not be configured by managing config files, but which must be configured using a command.

-Deploy this application to /opt/app by running `git clone https://github.com/tuxmea/workshop-demo-app /opt/app`
+Deploy this application to /opt/app by running `git clone https://github.com/betadots/workshop-demo-app /opt/app`

 You then have an executable which will allow you to read, set and change config settings.